faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 Besides worthiness interviews themselves, some other kinds of monitoring for orthodoxy may occur:

+1. Youth and adult members are assigned to visit and/or fellowship with one another in the ["Ministering" program](https://www.lds.org/ministering/resources-for-ministering?lang=eng).
+In an effort to collectively help those they visit, the status and needs of those they visit are [reported to senior ward leaders in quarterly interviews](https://www.lds.org/church/news/ministering-to-replace-home-and-visiting-teaching?lang=eng).
 1. Files may be kept on students at BYU [cataloging activities that may not be in line with LDS thought](http://www.freebyu.org/wp-content/uploads/2016/05/Brad-Carmack-Honor-Code-File.pdf).
 1. The [Strengthening Church Members Committee](https://en.wikipedia.org/wiki/Strengthening_Church_Members_Committee) appears to monitor for threats to orthodoxy.
 1. Leaders may be screened for agreement with the status quo in the leadership selection process (above and beyond worthiness interviews).
 For instance, the recently leaked [Utah Area Seventies Correlation Meeting](https://mormonleaks.io/wiki/documents/a/a7/Utah_Area_Seventies_Correlation_Meeting-2015-11-11.pdf) states "Stake presidents may want to review this policy [the November 2015 policy excluding children of same-sex married couples] with prospective bishops to determine their willingness to support this policy before extending a call."